Abington School District v. Schempp

 Abington School District v.
-Schempp, 374 U.S. 203 (1963), was a United States Supreme Court case in which the Court decided 8–1 in favor of the respondent, Edward Schempp on behalf of his son Ellery Schempp, and declared that school-sponsored Bible reading and the recitation of the Lord's Prayer in public schools in the United States was unconstitutional.
+Schempp, 374 U.S. 203 (1963), was a United States Supreme Court case in which the Court decided 8–1 in favor of the respondent, Edward Schempp, on behalf of his son Ellery Schempp, and declared that school-sponsored Bible reading and the recitation of the Lord's Prayer in public schools in the United States was unconstitutional.

 Background

-Origin of case

-The Abington case began when Edward Schempp, a Unitarian Universalist and a resident of Abington Township, Pennsylvania, filed suit against the Abington School District in the United States District Court for the Eastern District of Pennsylvania to prohibit the enforcement of a Pennsylvania state law that required his children, specifically Ellery Schempp, to hear and sometimes read portions of the Bible as part of their public school education.
-That law (24 Pa.
-Stat.
-15-1516, as amended, Pub.
-Law 1928) required that "[a]t least ten verses from the Holy Bible [be] read, without comment, at the opening of each public school on each school day."
-Schempp specifically contended that the statute violated his and his family's rights under the First and Fourteenth Amendments.

-Pennsylvania law, like that of four other states, included a statute compelling school districts to perform Bible readings in the mornings before classes.
+Public schools in Pennsylvania had been required to start the school day by reading Bible verses since 1949.
+By the 1960s, four more states had passed similar laws requiring daily Bible reading.
 Twenty-five states had laws allowing "optional" Bible reading, with the remainder of the states having no laws supporting or rejecting Bible reading.
-In eleven of those states with laws supportive of Bible reading or state-sponsored prayer, the state courts had declared the laws to be unconstitutional.
+In eleven of those states with laws supportive of Bible reading or state-sponsored prayer, state courts had declared the laws to be unconstitutional.

-A related case was that brought by Madalyn Murray O'Hair, mother of plaintiff William J. Murray III (b.
-1946), who filed suit against the local school system in Murray v.
-Curlett to prohibit compulsory prayer and Bible reading in public schools.
-In 1963, she founded the group American Atheists (originally known as the Society of Separationists).
-The Murray case was consolidated with Schempp's case on appeal to the Supreme Court.
+The Supreme Court had already applied the Establishment Clause to the states in Everson v.
+Board of Education (1947) by a process called incorporation.

+Edward Schempp, a Unitarian Universalist, sued the Abington School District in the United States District Court for the Eastern District of Pennsylvania challenging the Pennsylvania law under the First and Fourteenth Amendments.

-District court arguments
+Lower court history

-During the first trial in federal district court, Edward Schempp and his children testified as to specific religious doctrines purveyed by a literal reading of the Bible "which were contrary to the religious beliefs which they held and to their familial teaching" (177 F. Supp.
-398, 400).
+During the first trial in federal district court, Schempp and his children testified as to specific religious doctrines "which were contrary to the religious beliefs which they held and to their familial teaching".
 The children testified that all of the doctrines to which they referred were read to them at various times as part of the exercises.
-Edward Schempp testified at the second trial that he had considered having his children excused from attendance at the exercises but decided against it for several reasons, including his belief that the children's relationships with their teachers and classmates would be adversely affected.
+In November 1956, Ellery Schempp decided that he would read the Quran during the daily Bible reading and informed school personnel that he would no longer stand for the recitation of the Lord's Prayer because he felt it was unconstitutional.